A transgender nurse has been awarded $A167,902 in damages after being banned from using a bathroom corresponding with his gender identity.

 “But I do it because it’s important for all the transgender Iowans who come after me.

 As a result of the case, the American Civil Liberties Union, which represented Vroegh, described the decision as “historic”.

 Further, it’s the first transgender rights case filed in Iowa after the state added gender identity protections to its Civil Rights Act.

 Industrial advocate Miles Heffernan says similar discrimination laws apply in Australia.

-“It is unlawful to discriminate against someone based on their gender, or gender identity, so that means you cannot treat someone less favourably because they are transgender,” he said.
+“It is unlawful to discriminate against someone based on their gender, or gender identity,” he said.

-“If an employer in Australia does not allow a transgender person to use the bathroom that corresponds with their gender identity, then they leave themselves wide open to legal action for discrimination.”
+“If Australia employers don’t allow a transgender person to use the bathroom that corresponds with their gender identity, they could face legal action for unlawful discrimination.”